Are You Actually Ready To Scale? How To Know Before You Hire Or Spend

 Clients are getting what you promised or clear progress toward it, without you constantly stepping in to rescue situations.
 You have at least a basic way of starting with someone (first call, first week, first month) that you follow most of the time.

-Sane money model
+Sane business model

 The way you structure pricing and payments lets you earn back what you spend to get and serve a client in a timeframe that works for your cash.
 You’re not always “borrowing” from future launches or future months just to keep today afloat.